stryker-mutator/stryker-js/README.md

 If both the config file and command line options are combined, the command line arguments will overrule the options in the config file.

 All options are optional except the `files` (or `-f`), `mutate` (or `-m`), `testFramework` and `testRunner` options.

-With `files` you configure all files needed to run the tests, except the test framework files themselves (jasmine).
+* With `files` you configure all files needed to run the tests, except the test framework files themselves (jasmine).
 The order in this list is important, because that will be the order in which the files are loaded.
-With `mutate` you configure the subset of files to target for mutation.
+* With `mutate` you configure the subset of files to target for mutation.
 These should be your source files.
+* With `testRunner` you configure which test runner should run your tests.
+Currently **only** `'karma'` is supported.
-With `testFramework` you configure which test framework you used for your tests.
+* With `testFramework` you configure which test framework you used for your tests.
+The value you configure here is passed through to the test runner, so which values are supporterd here are  determined `'jasmine'` and `null` are supported.
+* With `testSelector` you configure which test selector should be used for your tests.
+If this value is left out, the value of the `testFramework` is used to determine the `testSelector`.
 Currently **only** `'jasmine'` is supported.
-With `testRunner` you configure which framework should run your tests.
-Currently **only** `'karma'` is supported.
+As `Stryker` can run without a `testSelector`, you can explicitly disable it by setting the value to `null`.

 Both the `files` and `mutate` options are a list of globbing expressions.
 The globbing expressions will be resolved using [node glob](https://github.com/isaacs/node-glob).
 This is the same globbing format you might know from